What Is Product Analytics? Examples, Metrics, Use Cases

 What Is Product Analytics?

 Product analytics is the process of tracking, analyzing, and studying how users engage with a digital product or service.
-It enables product managers to capture, visualize, and analyze product usage and user behavior data such as user journeys, cohort analysis, funnel analysis, and more to understand adoption, engagement, and overall experience.
-Product teams use these insights to make data-driven decisions to improve their products and services.
+It enables product managers and IT teams to capture, visualize, and analyze product usage and user behavior data such as user journeys, cohort analysis, funnel analysis, and more to understand adoption, engagement, and overall experience.
+Product teams use these insights to make data-driven decisions to improve their products and services continuously.

 whatfix-rebrand-illustrator